Churchill (film)

 Churchill is a 2017 British historical war-drama film directed by Jonathan Teplitzky, which portrays Winston Churchill in June 1944 – especially in the hours leading up to D-Day.
-The film stars Brian Cox as the titular character, with Miranda Richardson and John Slattery in supporting roles.
+The film stars Brian Cox as the title character, with Miranda Richardson and John Slattery in supporting roles.

 The film was released on 2 June 2017.

 Plot

 Exhausted by years of war, Winston Churchill awaits the 1944 Normandy landings, which he believes will be a disaster.